-Most of the teaching resources tell you to serve with a Continental grip but if you want to add more spin to your serves try moving your hand on the grip slightly to the left (if you are right-handed player)…
+Most teaching resources tell you to serve with a continental grip but if you want to add more spin to your serves try moving your hand on the grip slightly to the left (if you are a right-handed player)…

-There are many players who choose to hold the racquet with a Continental grip on the first serve (for power) then they switch to the Backhand grip for their second serve.
+Many players choose to hold the racquet with a continental grip on the first serve (for power) and then switch to the backhand grip for their second serve.

-Personally, I prefer to use an Eastern Backhand grip on both my first and second serves.
-On the power serves I let my hand be very loose and on top of bevels 8-1 for more penetrating contact through the ball; but on the second attempt, my hand is more toward the bevels 7-8 which helps me with brushing over and/or the side of the ball for extra spin.
+Personally, I prefer to use an Eastern backhand grip on both my first and second serves.
+On the power serves, I let my hand be loose and on top of bevels 8-1 for more penetrating contact through the ball; but on the second attempt, my hand is more toward bevels 7-8, which helps me with brushing over and/or the side of the ball for extra spin.

-I recently watched an instructional tennis course with Patrick Rafter and he mentioned he used to kick serve on both – first and second.
-Obviously, as a serve-and-volley player as he was, this kind of serve was necessary but if you think about it for many players when they apply this tactic (heavy spin on both serves) their first serve consistency is greater and as a result they don’t have to go through the pressure of hitting second serves too often.
+I recently watched an instructional tennis course with Patrick Rafter where he mentioned he used to kick serve on both – first and second.
+Obviously, as a serve-and-volley player as he was, this kind of serve was necessary.
+For many players though, when they apply this tactic (heavy spin on both serves), their first serve consistency is greater and as a result they don’t have to go through the pressure of hitting second serves too often.

-This Eastern Backhand grip approach on the serve will give you peace of mind that your consistency will be greater, the opponents will have to worry about controlling your heavy spin and, mentally, you will be more relaxed knowing you don’t have to deal with too many second serves.
+This Eastern backhand grip approach on the serve will give you peace of mind that your consistency will be greater.
+Your opponents will have to worry about controlling your heavy spin and, mentally, you will be more relaxed knowing you don’t have to deal with too many second serves.